RoboMaster-Club/Onboarding-Project-1/readme.md

   - Windows users should install [MSYS2](https://www.msys2.org/)
   - MacOS users should install [Homebrew](https://brew.sh/)
 - **OpenOCD** - Used for flashing and debugging.
 Install it using the appropriate package manager by running a command in your terminal.
-  - Windows: `pacman -S openocd`
+  - Windows: `pacman -S mingw-w64-openocd`
   - MacOS: `brew install openocd`
 - **Arm-Embedded Toolchain** - A collection of tools used to develop software for ARM Cortex MCUs.
 Install using the same process as OpenOCD.
-  - Windows: `pacman -S arm-none-eabi-gcc`
+  - Windows: `pacman -S mingw-w64-arm-none-eabi-gcc`
   - MacOS: `brew install arm-none-eabi-gcc`
+- **Make** - Automates the build process using a Makefile.
+  - Windows: `pacman -S mingw-w64-make`
+  - MacOS: You should already have it installed, but if you don’t, then use `brew install make`

 Don't hesitate to ask for help here, as this is the most confusing step.